sah-ban/followers-count/README.md

 This project is a Farcaster Frame built using [frames.js](https://framesjs.org/), the [Airstack](https://airstack.xyz/) validator and node package.

 Farcaster Live Followers is a Farcaster Frame designed to get the live count of Farcaster Live Followers.
-It uses the Warpcast and Airstack API to fetch and display:
+It uses the Warpcast and Airstack API to fetch and display the live followers count.

 This tool is inspired by similar account analysis utilities and is built for simplicity and efficiency.